 If you recently experienced the death of a loved one, you are undoubtedly still grieving.
 If your loved one appointed you as the Executor of his/her estate, however, you must also concentrate on the legal and practical tasks required of an Executor.
 If you are acting as an Executor for the first time, the prospect of probating an estate may seem overwhelming at the moment.
-To help you get started, a Grand Forks probate attorney at German Law Group offers five considerations for the first-time Executor.
+To help you get started, a Grand Forks probate attorney at German Law offers five considerations for the first-time Executor.

 An Overview of an Executor’s Role during Probate